 In today’s second chunk of Tony Ortega’s Underground Bunker, Tony weighs in on a trial of two Scientologists in Russia.

 I would know nothing about this trial if it weren’t for Tony Ortega.
 I have no idea if what he is reporting is factual.
 The reason I have no idea if it’s factual is because I don’t have access to the original facts that he seems to be reporting on.
-And because Tony Ortega has been fighting Scientology for 9 years now, there is no way for me to know if what he has reported about this trial in Russia has anything to do with reality.
+And because Tony Ortega has been fighting Scientology for 9 years now, I doubt that what he has reported about this trial in Russia has anything to do with reality.

 I read his article this morning because Ortega said that the events of this trial in Russia made him ‘queasy’.
 He admits he doesn’t know what these Scientologists did.
-He just knows what, reportedly, the charges against them are.
-And yet he says that the last time he talked to a Russian state-owned media agency they reported the exact opposite of what he told him.
+He just knows, reportedly, what the charges against them are.
+And yet he says that the last time he talked to a Russian state-owned media agency they reported the exact opposite of what he told them.

 So, again, he has this totalitarian regime he doesn’t trust, and they are putting Scientologists on trial for something.